The Best Winter Warmer Soups to Seek out in Chinatown

 This is a popular Malaysian-Singaporean soup that literally translates to ‘meat bone tea.’
 It looks like a simple clear broth but is loaded with complex spices and seasons; star anise, cinnamon, cloves, fennel and garlic.
 Bak kut teh is sweet, strong and oh-so versatile – it’s eaten for breakfast, lunch or dinner.
 Find it at C&R Café.

-Delicate, light, fragrant and piled high with slippery rice noodles along with fresh mint, holy basil, chili and coriander, pho is the ultimate Vietnamese soup.
-This popular street food staple can be found in myriad variations at Le Hanoi but their rare beef pho is something to behold; wafer thin slices of pink beef that slowly cook in your hot soup.
+Delicate, light, fragrant and piled high with slippery rice noodles along with fresh mint, holy basil, chilli and coriander, pho is the ultimate Vietnamese soup.
+This popular street food staple can be found in myriad variations at Viet Food but their rare beef pho is something to behold; wafer thin slices of pink beef that slowly cook in your hot soup.

 Pork stomach and chicken soup with black pepper – Little Four Seasons